Three polish women – Canadian musicians – Multicultural way!

 “Ewelina is a powerful vocalist whose voice could peel wallpaper off walls” Heather Kitching, Roots Music Canada

-Created by courageous Polish ladies and fronted by singer Ewelina Ferenc, dancer Ala Stasiuk and multi instrumentalist Marta Solek, Toronto’s own Polky (meaning “Polish women”) came together through a shared passion for the enigmatic and upbeat style of Eastern European music.
-By adding a uniquely Canadian, multicultural flavour, Polky brings their own original sound and lyrics to Eastern European traditional forms.
+Created by courageous Polish ladies and fronted by singer Ewelina Ferenc, dancer Ala Stasiuk, and multi-instrumentalist Marta Solek Toronto’s own Polky (meaning “Polish women”) came together through a shared passion for Eastern European music’s enigmatic and upbeat style.
+Polky brings its original sound and lyrics to Eastern European traditional forms by adding a uniquely Canadian, multicultural flavor.

 Their first EP Immigration (2018) is inspired by Polish traditional music from the Mazovia region, Polish mountains, immigration to Canada, and… Led Zeppelin!
 Their debut album titled Songs From Home (2020), described by Songlines Magazine as “energetic wildness”, is a celebration of the multicultural city of Toronto, as well as their Polish roots.